syncfusion-content/blazor-docs/blazor/getting-started/blazor-webassembly-visual-studio-mac.md

 {% endhighlight %}
 {% endtabs %}

-## Add Style Sheet
+## Add style sheet

 Checkout the [Blazor Themes topic](https://blazor.syncfusion.com/documentation/appearance/themes) to learn different ways ([Static Web Assets](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets), [CDN](https://blazor.syncfusion.com/documentation/appearance/themes#cdn-reference) and [CRG](https://blazor.syncfusion.com/documentation/common/custom-resource-generator)) to refer themes in Blazor application, and to have the expected appearance for Syncfusion Blazor components.
 Here, the theme is referred using [Static Web Assets](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets).
+Refer to [Enable static web assets usage](https://blazor.syncfusion.com/documentation/appearance/themes#enable-static-web-assets-usage) topic to use static assets in your project.

 To add theme to the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search for [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/) and then install it.
 Then, the theme style sheet from NuGet can be referred inside the `<head>` of **wwwroot/index.html** file of client web app.